stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 into a rock chasm.
 Later, it seems, he and one companion boarded the yacht and tried to manage her, but were beaten about by the storm of April 2nd.
 From that time till his rescue on the 12th the man remembers little, and he does not even recall when William Briden, his companion, died.
-Briden&rsquo;s death reveals no apparent cause, and was probably due to excitement or exposure.
+Briden's death reveals no apparent cause, and was probably due to excitement or exposure.
 Cable advices from Dunedin report that the   Alert   was well known there as an island trader, and bore an evil reputation along the waterfront.
 It was owned by a curious group of half-castes whose frequent meetings and night trips to the woods attracted no little curiosity;